-If you are interested in meeting Alexander & Angelica please fill out our adoption application by clicking this LINK or go to www.TheRescueTrain.org.
-Applications are required PRIOR to meeting one of our animals and are used to set up a safe and successful adoption.
+If you are interested in adopting or fostering ZOEY & DOE please fill out our adoption application by clicking this LINK.
+Applications are required prior to meeting one of our animals and are used to set up a safe and successful adoption.
 Please don't be shy and answer the questions thoroughly.
-To learn more about our adoption process please visit www.TheRescueTrain.org and click on "Adopt A Cat".
+To learn more about our entire process please visit www.therescuetrain.org and click on the "Adopt A Cat" page.

 INTERESTED IN ADOPTING?

 PLEASE FILL OUT AN ADOPTION APPLICATION ON OUR WEBSITE: www.therescuetrain.org